Step by step financing instructions

 In terms of savings, it makes the most sense to shop around in terms of school pricing.
 It's important for you to weigh the pros and cons of going to a certain school knowing that this is money you'll be paying back for a long time.
 The biggest way to cut costs is to find a school in state.
 Out-of-state tuition is drastically more expensive than in state, so if you've found a program that has your field of study in your state of residence, it may make sense to lean that way.
 The money you'll save will really add up.
 According to recent statistics, students from out of state attending Florida State University paid more than four times as much for tuition compared to resident students.
 Another example is Erie Community College in Poughkeepsie, N.Y., where resident students paid almost half the tuition compared to their out-of-state counterparts.

 It also helps to find out how many years of study your degree requires.
-Some programs take a minimum of five years to complete and that extra year can be the difference between thousands of dollars.
+Some programs take a minimum of five years to complete and that extra year can be the difference of thousands of dollars.
 A huge way to save money is to take summer courses at a community college or online for a fraction of the price.
 Be certain to make sure the community college or online college can transfer your credits to your main college or university.

 Take Inventory of Your Personal Spending